ExtendRealityLtd/Academy/Documentation/HowToGuides/CameraRigs/AddingTheSimulatedCameraRig/README.md

 ### Step 4

-Select the `TrackedAlias` GameObject in the Unity Hierarchy window and increase the `CameraRigs -> Size` parameter on the `Tracked Alias Facade` component by `1`.
+Select the `TrackedAlias` GameObject in the Unity Hierarchy window and increase the `Elements -> Size` parameter on the `Linked Alias Association Collection Observable List` component by `1`.

 > Note: In this example we'll be setting it to `2` as there is already a `UnityXRCameraRig` in the scene.